Docy Child

 What is a QMS?

 ISO 9001 requires the creation and documentation of a Quality Management System (QMS).
 A QMS provides structure and processes that can be leveraged to manage the quality of your product or service.
-It ultimately consists of a set of quality controls, policies, and procedures, all of which are documented, and whose usage can be verified independently by an auditor.
+It consists of a set of quality controls, policies, and procedures.
+All of these are documented, and usage can be verified independently by an auditor.

 ISO 9001 helps organizations ensure their customers consistently receive high quality products and services, which in turn brings many benefits, including satisfied customers, management, and employees.